CristianCristea/weather_app/README.md

-Weather_app using OpenWeatherMap free API and typeahead.js plugin
+# AJAX Test using OpenWeatherMap free API and typeahead.js plugin